 The markers chosen are processes that should be undertaken nearly all the time, so the threshold is set at 90 percent in most cases.
 Outcome measures are shown at a national level, to estimate the size of the problem that the campaign is addressing.
 The markers set the following thresholds for DHBs' use of interventions and practices known to reduce patient harm:

-For the first time in the October – December 2013 quarter we report the baseline of a new set of QSMs relating to surgical site infection.
-These all relate to hip and knee replacements.
+For the first time in the January – March 2015 quarter we report the baseline of a new set of QSMs relating to medication reconciliation (eMR).
+These relate to the implementation of eMR in DHB hospitals.
 The markers are:

 By tracking the change in practice over time, we can measure the impact of the campaign.